 Please read this notice carefully and keep it where you can find it.
 This notice has information about your current prescription drug coverage with Blue Plus and about your options under Medicare's prescription drug coverage.
-If you are considering joining, you should compare your current coverage, including which drugs are covered at what cost, with the coverage and costs of the plans offering Medicare prescription drug coverage in your area.
 This information can help you decide whether or not you want to join a Medicare drug plan.
 Information about where you can get help to make decisions about your prescription drug coverage is at the end of this notice.

-There are two important things you need to know about your current coverage and Medicare's prescription drug coverage:
+There are three important things you need to know about your current coverage and Medicare's prescription drug coverage:

 - 1. Medicare prescription drug coverage became available in 2006 to everyone with Medicare.
 You can get this coverage if you join a Medicare Prescription Drug plan or join a Medicare Advantage plan (like an HMO or PPO) that offers prescription drug coverage.
 All Medicare prescription drug plans provide at least a standard level of coverage set by Medicare.
 Some plans may also offer more coverage for a higher monthly premium. - 2.
-Blue Plus has determined that the prescription drug coverage offered by your plan is, on average for all members, expected to pay out as much as standard Medicare prescription drug coverage pays, and is therefore considered Creditable Coverage.
-Because your existing coverage is on average, at least as good as standard Medicare prescription drug coverage, you can keep this coverage and not pay a higher premium (a penalty) if you later decide to join a Medicare drug plan.
+Blue Plus has determined that the prescription drug coverage offered by your plan is, on average for all members, NOT expected to pay out as much as the standard Medicare prescription drug coverage pays, and is therefore considered Non-Creditable Coverage.
+This is important because, most likely, you will get more help with your drug costs if you join a Medicare drug plan than if you only have prescription drug coverage from Blue Plus.
+This is important because it may mean that you may pay a higher premium (a penalty) if you do not join a Medicare drug plan when you first become eligible. - 3.
+You can keep your current coverage from Blue Plus.
+However, because your coverage is non-creditable, you have decisions to make about Medicare prescription drug coverage that may affect how much you pay for that coverage, depending on if and when you join a drug plan.
+When you make your decision, you should compare your current coverage, including what drugs are covered, with the coverage and cost of the plans offering Medicare prescription drug coverage in your area.
+Read this notice carefully it explains your options.